Atlanta Hawks Arena To Host Voting Site, Team Challenges Rest Of NBA To Follow

 State Farm Arena will be one of 19 locations in Fulton County open during the three-week early voting period ahead of the state's Aug.
 11 runoff, and will also be open for early voting during the November general election.

-The 700,000 square foot facility holds 16,000 people for basketball games and up to 21,000 for concerts but will be configured to hold hundreds of ballot-marking devices spaced throughout the arena floor, and officials promised social-distancing protocols would be followed to keep voters safe.
+The 700,000-square-foot facility holds 16,000 people for basketball games and up to 21,000 for concerts but will be configured to hold hundreds of ballot-marking devices spaced throughout the arena floor, and officials promised social-distancing protocols would be followed to keep voters safe.

 During last week's primary elections in Kentucky, polling places in the state's biggest cities were consolidated into giant voting centers in arenas and convention centers that mostly operated smoothly, allowing voters enough space to keep a distance from others.